 A guidebook, notebook, and map in one

-I know people swear by Moleskine, but I’m (even more) old-school — when I’m on the road, you can bet I have a few spiral-bound reporter’s notebooks on hand, instead.
-Even so, I scooped up a Moleskine City Notebook when I headed to Lisbon last year, and wow!
-I loved it.
+I know people swear by Moleskine, but I’m (even more) old-school.
+When I’m on the road, you can bet I have a few spiral-bound reporter’s notebooks on hand, instead.
+Even so, I scooped up a Moleskine City Notebook for a trip to Lisbon, and I loved it.
 Having different sections to pop my various lists into, plus plenty of room for random thoughts, made me much more organized.
 And having a thorough map of the city’s different neighborhoods embedded right in the notebook’s pages was unbelievably helpful.